App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 When you’re running a business, you may come up against unexpected expenses or an opportunity to grow your company.
-But without working capital to cover those costs, it can be challenging.A commercial equity line of credit (CELOC) is one type of financing to consider, as it provides just the amount you need, when you need it.
+But without working capital to cover those costs, it can be challenging.If your business has substantial commercial property assets, one type of financing you might consider is a commercial equity line of credit, since it provides just the amount you need, when you need it.

 What Is a Commercial Equity Line of Credit?